No Podrás

-"No Podrás" (English: "You Can't") is a song written and composed by Alejandro Zepeda and Peter Skrabak, originally recorded by Mexican recording artist Cristian Castro.
+"No Podrás" (English: "You Won't Be Able To") is a song written and composed by Alejandro Zepeda and Peter Skrabak, originally recorded by Mexican recording artist Cristian Castro.
 Lyrically, the song describes the end of a relationship between two lovers where the protagonist tells the lover that she will not forget how much he loved her.
 The song was released by Fonovisa Records as the lead single from Castro's debut studio album Agua Nueva (1992).
 It peaked at number three on the US Billboard Hot Latin Songs chart.
 It was well received by music critics, despite negative reception of its parent album.

-In 1993, Dominican merengue musician Fernando Villalona covered the song on his album El Niño Mimado.
+In 1993 Dominican merengue musician Fernando Villalona covered the song on his album El Niño Mimado.
 His version of the song peaked at number thirty-two on the US Billboard Hot Latin Songs.

 Background

 Cristian Castro rose to fame at age five when he began his acting career with his mother, famous actress and singer, Verónica Castro.
 His first role was on the telenovela El Derecho de Nacer (1981).
 At age seven, he became the lead singer of his band Cristian y los Pollitos (Cristian and the Little Roosters) and performed live on the TV show Siempre en Domingo.
 At age fourteen, he formed rock band Los Demonios Deliciosos (The Delicious Demons) whom he performed with for two years.
 After his departure from the band, Castro became a presenter at the annual OTI Festival where he performed the song "16 Diciembres" ("16 Decembers").

 Castro could not afford to record a studio album with his own finances.
 His friend, Alejandro Zepeda, resolved this problem by selling Castro's personal belongings, including his car.
 As a result, Castro recorded his first album, Agua Nueva, produced by Zepeda and released by Fonovisa Records.
 In 2012, Castro recorded a live version of "No Podrás" with new arrangements by Matt Rolling and produced Aureo Baqueiro and features fellow Mexican singer Benny Ibarra.
 This version was included on his second live album En Primera Fila: Día 2 in 2014.